mbzuai-nlp/ArTST/README.md

 ### Latest Highlights from the ArTST
+* **June 2024** — *ArTSTv1.5: MSA pre-training with diacritics for Arabic*.
+  Pre-trained ArTST from scratch on MGB2 and Tashkeela dataset.

 * **May 2024** — *ArTSTv2 and ArTSTv3 make it to ACL (main conference)*.
   Our paper, *"Dialectal Coverage and Generalization in Arabic Speech Recognition"*, was officially accepted at ACL 2025.
 A significant milestone for dialectal Arabic ASR research.